m-zare/tmp-tf-repository/README.md

  cd ../agencies_sftp/
 ```

-Open `variables.tf` in your favorite editor and edit `username` to reflect desired state.
+Open `variables.tf` in your favorite editor and edit `username` to reflect desired state (it also could pass via cli argument `-var` or variables file `-var-file`).
 In following case `user1` and `user2` are users to be created.
-Please note that you need to replace `public ssh-key` with the user's actual public SSH key.
+Please note that you need to replace `public ssh-key` with the user's actual public SSH key or path to the SSH public key file.
 This variable could contain as many users as agency needs.

 ```text